vx-c/Dungeon-Crawler/README.md

 - Defend action in combat.
 - Better game assets (right now its all placeholders).
 - Inventory menu with usable items and character equipment.
-- Skills that hit multiple targets
+- Skills that hit multiple targets.
 - Healing skills.
 - More monster variety.
 - Attack animations and sound effects.